hugows/hf/README.md

     hfg rm
     hf . rm

-When running:
+Inside the app:
     a-z0-9      Edit input string (those also work: backspace/C-a/C-e/C-k/Home/End) Up/down     Move cursor to next file
     Space       Toggle mark for current file and move to next C-t         Toggle mark for all files
+    C-s         Toggle "run command in shell"
     TAB         Jump to edit command (and back)
     RET         Run command
     ESC         Quit

+When editing the command, the string $FILES is special and will replaced by the select (or marked) files, properly quoted.
 ```